pH-7/pH7Client/README.md

 ## Licence

-This project is under MIT license!
+This project is under GPLv3 license!
 Enjoy!!

 Psst!!
 By the way, Feel free to contribute to it!
 If you can, That would be really amazing!